fullstack-development/web3-roadmap/defi/nft.md

 * What is the purpose of metadata in the NFT?
 * Why NFTs pictures are not storing on-chain?
 * Describe briefly the main problem with royalties in the NFT?
-* Name the main purpose of SBT.
+* What is the main purpose of SBT?
 * How can creators benefit from submarining?